usualoma/mt-plugin-SexyColorExtractor/README.md

 ## Requirements

-* Movable Type 5 or any later version (tested only under MT5.2.)
+* Movable Type 5 or any later version
+  * tested only under MT5.2.
 * ImageMagick
+  * A "ImageDriver" config directive should be "ImageMagick" that is default value.

 ## Installation